Welcome to the blogosphere honey!

 Yesterday, we made a little change and it turned out pretty good, so I thought I’d share.

 First, I doubled the recipe except for the chicken and the cream cheese (I have a large crockpot).
 But this time, we rolled everything up in flour tortillas and made burritos!
-Next time I think I’ll take the lid off and let the mixture stand a little to thicken up, the burritos were a little too runny.
+Next time I either need to use less salsa or maybe just take the lid off and let the mixture stand a little to thicken up, the burritos were a little too runny.
 But they were GOOD.

 It does take an extra few minutes to roll burritos after everything is cooked, but it’s still only 5 minutes to prepare on the front end!